aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 * In an AWS account and/or region different from the main Fabric network, use fabric-CA to generate the certs and keys for the new organisation
-* Copy the public certs/keys from the new org to the main Fabric network
+* Copy a minimal subset of public certs/keys from the new org to the main Fabric network
 * In the main Fabric network, an admin user generates a new config block for the new org and updates the channel config with the new config.
 This will enable the new org to join an existing channel
 * Copy the genesis block of the channel to the new org.
 Peers in the new org will use this to join the channel
 * In the new org, start the peers and join the channel

+The tasks above are carried out by different parties.
+Some tasks are carried out by the admin of the Fabric orderer organisation, and other tasks are carried out by the admin of the new organisation.
+Each of the steps below will make it clear which party carries out which steps.

 ## Getting Started

-### Step 1: Create a Kubernetes cluster
+### Step 0: Create a Kubernetes cluster - New Fabric Org
 You need an EKS cluster to start.
 The EKS cluster should be in a different account to the main EKS cluster you created in Part 1, and could also be in a different region.